opendevstack/opendevstack.github.io/doc/getting-started.md

 https://prov-app-test.192.168.56.101.nip.io

 There is no further configuration needed.

+If the application is not available, you will have to proof in OpenShift, if there have been any errors during the installation.

 ####Run from IDE
 Open the cloned provision application in your favorite IDE